Contents

 47. Wheelie Bin Storage Planter

 Ugly wheelie bins a blight on your garden landscape?
 Brighten up your horizon by building them their own little shed, complete with a planter top.
-This is also brilliant for keeping rodents and pests at bay.
-It’s a win-win!
+This is a brilliant idea for keeping rodents and pests at bay and is a great way to get extra planting space in a small garden too!

 48. Double Entrance Shed

 Stuck for sheltered utility space?
-A double entrance shed is a great use of dead space if you have a side return on your house.
-Gain the extra storage room without compromising your through way.
-This is perfect for storing out of season garden equipment.
+In small gardens, there isn’t always space for a standard shed.
+However, a double entrance shed makes great use of dead space if you have a side return on your house.
+With this garden design you can gain the extra storage room without compromising your through way.
+This is perfect for storing out of season garden equipment or bikes.

 49. Log Storage